rzddkh/Udacity-data-structures-and-algorithms/introduction/unscramble-computer-science-problems/Analysis.md

 These are numbers that make outgoing calls but never send texts, receive texts or receive incoming calls.

-**Approach**: Using a 2 for loop, create 4 sets for phone numbers doing following actions: outgoing calls, receiving calls, sending text and receiving text.
-Now we simply substract receivers, test senders and text receivers from callers.
+**Approach**: Using 2 for loop, create 2 sets for phone numbers doing following actions: 1 set for outgoing calls,and 1 set for receiving calls, sending text and receiving text.
+Now we simply substract receivers, test senders and text receivers' set from callers' set.

 **Complexity Analysis**:

 - **Algorithm**: finding the sets for each category: callers, receivers, texters and text receiver.
-Then substract receivers, texters and text receiver sets from callers set using - operator.
+Then substract receivers, texters and text receivers' set from callers set using - operator.

 - **Big O Notation**: